rishabhc9/InstaReddit-AutoPoster/readme.md

 - **Load Credentials**: Input Instagram and Reddit credentials from a JSON file.
 - **Select Subreddits**: Specify your favourite subreddits.
-- **Set Posting Interval**: Define the interval between posts in hours.
+- **Set Posting Interval**: Define the interval between posts in minutes.
 - **Automatic Hashtag Scraping**: Scrapes hashtags based on the selected subreddit name/ specified keyword and includes them in the Instagram post captions.
 - **Post Automation**: Automatically fetches images from Reddit subreddits and posts them to Instagram.
 - **Error Handling**: Provides status updates and error messages on the GUI.